roycrippen/euler/README.md

 cargo run --release
 ```

-Result list will roughly be ordered by execution time, slowest last.
+Result list will be ordered by execution time, slowest last.